jakebellacera/scenery.js/README.md

-scenery.js - a tiny, HTML attribute-driven animation sequencing library
+scenery.js
 ================================================================================

-scenery.js is an animation sequencing library that requires *no* JavaScript configuration and no exterior libraries.
+scenery.js is an animation sequencing library that requires *no* JavaScript configuration and *no* exterior libraries.
 All configuration is done via HTML `data` attributes, and animations are handled with CSS transitions.
 This makes scenery.js ideal for situations like HTML5 banners where sizes is important and configuration via JavaScript can be tedious.